 - Design the space from top to bottom with the help of volunteers and our designer.
 Every shelf will have books and knick knacks, every bed will be made, every child will have toys that meet their individual interests, and every home will reflect a style that will inspire the family each day.
 In a week’s time, the team will have packed, sorted and prepped for our next family’s move-in day.

 - Identify which pieces from our warehouse will bring the design to life.
 Everything that we receive from donors is either used, fixed, or recycled.
 Our woodworker and all around “fix anything guy” repairs broken drawers, refurbishes stuff that needs a fresh coat of stain or paint and custom cuts the missing legs and handles.

 - Then, with the help of movers and volunteers, we load up a moving truck and get to work — welcoming our family into their newly furnished home in a matter of hours.

 We have a dedicated team with extensive experience and a driving passion to help families at this critical time in their lives.
-We helped our first family on October 25, 2019, and since then have helped three additional families.
+We helped our first family on October 25, 2019, and since then have helped over 10 additional families.
 We are actively building out our network of partners and supporters to increase the number of families we can serve in the coming months and years.

 This year, our goal is to furnish one to two families per month, and by the end of 2020, we hope to serve one family per week, with a total of 30 families this year.